Updated January 29, 2019 | By Wilson Kehoe Winingham staff

 In the original suit, the court granted a summary judgement for the doctor and dismissed the case, based on the opinion of a medical review panel which agreed that the doctor had not met the standard of care in this situation but rejected the idea that the doctor was responsible for any later damages.
 On appeal, however, the case in question (Sorrells v.
 Reid-Renner) was reinstated.
 The appeals court determined that the testimony of the patient’s oncologist appropriately countered the medical review panel’s opinion and that the patient had met the burden of proving that an issue of fact existed for trial.
 The appeals court ruled that the previous summary judgement was not justified, so the case can now continue in the lower courts.

 As this case demonstrates, the issues surrounding medical malpractice can be complex.
-If you are in a situation where you need legal assistance with a medical malpractice case, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you are in a situation where you need legal assistance with a medical malpractice case, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.